 After his untimely death, Lincoln’s body passed through Pontiac’s Chicago & Alton train depot one last time during his funerary train procession.
 Arriving after midnight, Lincoln’s private coach (appropriately named United States) was met at the early hour by a large crowd looking to pay their respects.

-To discover more exciting attractions and historical sites in Pontiac, head to: VisitPontiac.org
+• To discover additional exciting attractions and historical sites in Pontiac, head to VisitPontiac.org